xiix0/scam/README.md

-You have Egyptian flu: you're going to be a mummy.
+You never have to change anything you got up in the middle of the night to write.
+		-- Saul Bellow